Graduate Certificate Programs

-- Submit a completed application to the Graduate School, including all required documentation and the application fee by the application due date.
+- Submit a completed application, and application fee to the Graduate School, including all required documentation by the application due date.

 - GRE/GMAT test scores are NOT required for admissions unless specifically required by the Graduate Certificate program.

 - International student applicants whose native language is not English must submit TOEFL and/or IELTS scores before the application can be evaluated for admission.
-TOEFL score requirements are paper-based 550 or Internet-based 80; the minimum acceptable IELTS score is 6.5.
-Successful completion of ELS 112 intensive course will be accepted as demonstration of English proficiency.
+TOEFL score requirements are paper-based 550 or Internet-based 80; the minimum acceptable IELTS score is 6.5 (over 4 modules).
+Successful completion of ELS Level 112 intensive course will be accepted as demonstration of English proficiency.